HomeBlog

 • Passing a specialty examination related to that area of practice

-In other words, these nine certifications are no joke.
+In other words, these ten certifications are no joke.
 And even once you receive one, you then have to go through additional study in order to recertify the specialization every ten years.

 CCS (Board Certified Clinical Specialist in Cardiovascular and Pulmonary Physical Therapy)